 The federal government has released the 2019 federal guidelines for how much money the spouses of Medicaid recipients may kee...Read more

-The Centers for Medicare & Medicaid Services (CMS) has released the 2008 federal guidelines for how much money the spouses of institutionalized Medicaid recipients may keep.
+The Centers for Medicare & Medicaid Services (CMS) has released the 2020 federal guidelines for how much money the spouses of institutionalized Medicaid recipients may keep, as well as related Medicaid figures.

-In 2008, the spouse of a Medicaid recipient living in a nursing home (called the "community spouse") may keep as much as $104,400 without jeopardizing the Medicaid eligibility of the spouse who is receiving long-term care.
-Called the "community spouse resource allowance," this is the most that a state may allow a community spouse to retain without a hearing or a court order.
-While some states set a lower maximum, the least that a state may allow a community spouse to retain in 2008 will be $20,880.
+In 2020, the spouse of a Medicaid recipient living in a nursing home (called the "community spouse") may keep as much as $128,640 without jeopardizing the Medicaid eligibility of the spouse who is receiving long-term care.
+Known as the community spouse resource allowance or CSRA, this is the most that a state may allow a community spouse to retain without a hearing or a court order.
+While some states set a lower maximum, the least that a state may allow a community spouse to retain in 2020 will be $25,728.

 For a more complete explanation of the community spouse resource allowance and the monthly maintenance needs allowance, click here.